Doctors avoid prescribing sleeping tablets if possible due to the problems they can cause and the concern that you could become dependent on them.

 What is the alternative to sleeping tablets?

-Try to work out the reason for your sleeping difficulties.
-Where possible, correct this.
+Try to work out the reason for your sleeping difficulties and identify any specific factors that counter sleep.
+Where possible, correct any or all of these factors.

-If your doctor prescribes a benzodiazepine or Z drug as a sleeping tablet for you, it will usually be only for a short time (a week or so).
-This is to help you get over a particularly bad patch.
+If your doctor or pharmacist prescribes a benzodiazepine or Z drug as a sleeping tablet for you, it will usually be only short-term (a week or so).
+This is to help you get over a particularly bad patch and get a good night's sleep.
 Sometimes a doctor will advise sleeping tablets to be taken on only two or three nights per week, rather than on every night.
 This prevents either tolerance to or dependence on the tablet from developing.

 For various reasons, some people have become used to taking a benzodiazepine or Z drug sleeping tablet every night.
 As a rule, if you are taking one of these sleeping tablets each night, you should consider reducing or stopping them.
 However, in some people, problems of tolerance or dependence (see above) mean that it can be difficult to stop the tablet suddenly.